Why Requests for (More) Photographs Are Annoying

 The demand for photographs is also changing the book market.
 Later today I am going to look at a large collection of mint condition books, kept in ideal conditions.
 I looked at them four years ago and passed because the books were too much work.
 I expect my conclusion now will be the same, only more so.
 You can’t sell hypermodern firsts without photographs and the prices of most books don’t justify the time required to get the images online.

 Most weeks I spend a solid day on photography.
 Requests for one more photo can put me over the edge.
-Plus every time I pull a book off the shelf to take a requested photo, there is a chance that it will be misplaced because the phone will probably ring or the mail carrier will come in with a question about packages, or something else will distract me.
+Plus every time I pull a book off the shelf to take a requested photo, there is a chance that it will be misplaced because the phone rings at that moment or the mail carrier comes in with a question about packages, or something else distracts me.
 Once a book is set down in an unexpected place, it can get lost very easily.
 If the book has a jacket protector, taking extra photos often requires removing it, increasing the risk of accidental damage and those damned pieces of plastic never really go back on as well the second time.

 All this is part of an explanation why this week’s new arrival list is so short, just 22 items, for which I took 91 usable photographs (and many more that I rejected for one reason or another).
 Twenty-two books is all I could get done for this week.